How to protect Big Data? The main Big Data security challenges

 In addition to these basic measures, add data tagging and security at the object level.
 Also, you can protect non-relational data by using so-called plug-in authentication modules (PAMs), a flexible method for user authentication.

 Hope, the article was useful for you.
-If you have some questions or Big Data project idea, feel free to apply to us to get a free consultation.
+If you have some questions or Big Data project idea, you’re welcome to apply to us to get a free consultation.
+Having vast experience in custom web and mobile app development, we are always ready to help you!